kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-financial-results.md

 <figure>
     <a href="/assets/images/alphabet_google_income_statement_summarized_chart.png">
         <img src="/assets/images/alphabet_google_income_statement_summarized_chart.png"
-             alt="Summarized annual income statement (P&L) visualization for Alphabet/Google.
-Based on its 2018 earnings report">
+             alt="Summarized annual income statement (P&L) visualization (waterfall chart) for Alphabet/Google.
+Based on its 2018 annual earnings report">
     </a>
 </figure>

 If you look at operating income, results do not look so promising because **Alphabet's aggressive expenses growth ate up all incremental revenues**.
-In other words, Google is having relatively strong revenue growth (+22%), but this growth is quite expensive and results in a zero increase in operating income.
+In other words, Google is having relatively strong revenue growth (+23%), but this growth is quite expensive and results in a zero increase in operating income.
 Without extraordinary items, the Alphabet's net income would be the same as last year.

 I don't think Google has a revenue problem, but **it has a ballooning expenses problem which they will need to address sooner or later.**  So far, Alphabet management expects higher expenses growth  to continue, although they talk about more "moderate" growth.